 On September 2, 2022, LMA Income Series, GP, LLC, wholly owned and controlled by that LMA Series, LLC, which the Company consolidates, formed a limited partnership, LMA Income Series, LP, and subsequently issued partnership interests to limited partners in a private placement offering.
-It was determined that LMA Series, LLC is the primary beneficiary of LMA Income Series, LP and thus has fully consolidated the limited partnership in its Consolidated Financial Statements for the year ended December 31, 2023 and the Company's Interim Financial Statements for the three months ended March 31, 2024.
+It was determined that LMA Series, LLC is the primary beneficiary of LMA Income Series, LP and thus has fully consolidated the limited partnership in its consolidated financial statements for the year ended December 31, 2023.
 The limited partners will receive an annual dividend of 6.5% paid quarterly and 25% of returns in excess of a 6.5% internal rate of return capped at 9%, which would require a 15% net internal rate of return.
 The general partner will receive 75% of returns in excess of a 6.5% internal rate of return to limited partners, then 100% in excess of a 15% net internal rate of return.
-The general partner committed \$250,000, with the limited partners contributions of \$4,461,095 were raised in the first quarter of 2023, bringing the total deposit amount to \$21,889,444.
+The general partner committed \$250,000, with the limited partners contributing \$17,428,349.
+Additional limited partner contributions of \$4,461,095 were raised in the first quarter of 2023, bringing the total deposit amount to \$21,889,444.

 The private placement offerings proceeds were used to acquire an actively managed large and diversified portfolio of financial assets.
 The Company, through its consolidated subsidiaries, serves as the portfolio manager for the financial asset portfolio, which includes investment sourcing and monitoring.
 In this role, the Company has the unilateral ability to acquire and dispose of any of the above investments.
 The Company elected to account for the secured borrowing at fair value under the collateralized financing entity guidance within ASC 810-10-30.
-As of December 31, 2023, the fair value of the secured borrowing, not including the \$250,000 committed from the general partner, was \$22,368,209.
-See Note 13, Long-Term Debt, to the Company's Consolidated Financial Statements, which is included in this prospectus, for further discussion.
-As of March 31, 2023, the fair value of the secured borrowing is \$22,485,826.
-See Note 14, Long-Term Debt, to the Company's Interim Financial Statements, which is included in this prospectus, for further discussion.
+As of December 31, 2023, the fair value of the secured borrowing, not including the \$250,000 committed from the general partner, was \$32,380,852 and there was no gain or loss recognized.
+See Note 13, Long-Term Debt, to the Company's consolidated financial statements, which is included in this prospectus, for further discussion.